gitlabhq/gitlabhq/doc/administration/gitaly/index.md

 - Authentication is done through a static token which is shared among the Gitaly and GitLab Rails nodes.

-Below we describe how to configure a Gitaly server at address `gitaly.internal:8075` with secret token `abc123secret`.
-We assume your GitLab installation has two repository storages, `default` and `storage1`.
+Below we describe how to configure two Gitaly servers one at `gitaly1.internal` and the other at `gitaly2.internal` with secret token `abc123secret`.
+We assume your GitLab installation has three repository storages: `default`, `storage1` and `storage2`.

 ### 1. Installation

-First install Gitaly using either Omnibus GitLab or install it from source:
+First install Gitaly on each Gitaly server using either Omnibus GitLab or install it from source:

 - For Omnibus GitLab: [Download/install](https://about.gitlab.com/install/) the Omnibus GitLab package you want using **steps 1 and 2** from the GitLab downloads page but